UniBreakfast/web-dev-knowledge-graph/requirements/layout-markup.md

 Alternatively (if no node is currently selected) there should be a list of all the links.
 Each link should be represented by a list item with a heading with "From" node name, an arrow right and "To" node name.
 Every link item should have `outgoing` class.
 There should also be a `paragraph` with the link description below with a button "Go to Link" floating to the right of that `paragraph`.

-Alternatively (if there's no links to show) `aside` should show a `paragraph` with a message "No links".
+Alternatively (if there's no links to show) `aside` should show a `paragraph` with a message "No links" or "No links from/to the current node yet.
+Add some with the 'Add Link' button on the left".
+The last one should appear is a node is currently selected and there is at least one other node existing in the graph.
+Which one is to be decided by the hidden invisible checkbox before it.

+Aside display mode should be controlled with the hidden invisible radio buttons before it, and there should be three modes: `related`, `unrelated`, `message`.

 [Back to top](#page-layout-markup-requirements)